2.c.1.b) Uniform rectilinear motion (URM) and relativity

 Inertial systems and accelerated systems

-Anyway, one talks about inertial and non-inertial systems but does not use the terms accelerated or non-accelerated systems, because there are systems that are not in motion, but considered as accelerated because of the principle of equivalence between gravity and acceleration from Einstein’s General Relativity.
+In any case, one talks about inertial and non-inertial systems but does not use the terms accelerated or non-accelerated systems, because there are systems that are not in motion, but considered as accelerated because of the principle of equivalence between gravity and acceleration from Einstein’s General Relativity.

 Unsuccessful attempts of conceptual simplification

-When they mention that in inertial reference frames mass does not change with velocity, it may seem that inertial systems correspond to Newton’s classical mechanics, and non-inertial systems to SR. Unfortunately, it has nothing to do with it.
+When they mention that in inertial reference frames mass does not change with velocity, it may seem that inertial systems correspond to Newton classical mechanics, and non-inertial systems to SR. Unfortunately, it has nothing to do with it.
 SR deals with inertial reference systems and GR with non-inertial ones, though the latter could have been inertial in the SR sense.

 One has to admit that talking about the appearance of fictitious forces in non-inertial reference systems gives the topic a melodramatic touch.
 Some neurons even start to think about when the nightmare they are in will end, and what they have done to deserve this.